segment-services-eng/destination-function-template/README.md

     - `PUBLIC_API_TOKEN`

 ## Deploying to multiple environments
+1. Once changes look good in the DEV environment, uncomment the QA section from the buildDestinationFunction.yml file.
+2. Push changes to your branch
-1. Once changes look good in the DEV environment, add the label `!!_RELEASE_TO_QA` to the PR to deploy it to QA
+3. Add the label `!!_RELEASE_TO_QA` to the PR to deploy it to QA

 ## Tooling Included
 1. [Jest for code testing](https://jestjs.io/docs/expect)